MrArielSantos/virtual-reality-home-application-for-real-estate/README.md

 ![8](https://user-images.githubusercontent.com/104129662/165291155-d83890aa-80d4-4ee4-92e2-432ba5d914d3.jpg)

 # Thanks!
-# Not all files was shared to prevent copyright infringement from the previous client.
+# Not all files was shared to prevent copyright infringement from the client.